Every Credit Score Explained

 While VantageScore is not yet the standard for mortgage lending, it has strong adoption among credit card issuers, personal lenders, and consumer websites.
 For consumers, it is especially valuable because of its accessibility and because it can provide a score with less history than FICO requires.

-3. Proprietary Scores from Bureaus
+Proprietary Bureaus Scores

 In addition to FICO and VantageScore, the major credit bureaus and third-party data providers have created their own scoring models.
 These scores are often used for niche purposes, internal analysis, or consumer education.
 While they may not match the scores lenders rely on most often, they still influence parts of the credit ecosystem.